What is a Restricted A2 Licence?

-Once you have passed the motorcycle test you will then be able to ride any motorcycle you want, provided that your bike does not exceed 35kw (47bhp).
+Once you have passed the motorcycle test you will then be able to ride any motorcycle you want, provided that your bike does not exceed 35kw (47bhp) or be derived from a motorcycle of more than 70kw as standard or have a power to weight ratio exceeding 0.2kw/kg.
 The restriction will last for at least 2 years, after this time you can take the Progressive Access scheme to gain a full licence.
 Or if you became 24 years old inside 2 years you can retake the test under the Accelerated Access scheme.

 If you want to find out how much your training will cost and how many days you might need then use our Step-by-Step Guide.

-25 - 35kw (33 - 47bhp) does not refer to the size of the engine.
+20 - 35kw (33 - 47bhp) does not refer to the size of the engine.
 So, for example, some motorcycles of 250cc (Suzuki RGV 250) are well over 35kw as standard, whereas some of as much as 650cc (Suzuki LS650 Savage) are under.
+Also you need to be sure the bike is not derived from more than 70kw as standard or have a power to weight ratio of more than 0.2kw/kg.
 To be sure you must ask a dealer or manufacturer what is the quoted power output.
 Don't forget the motorcycle/scooter must be at least 400cc.

 2/.
 What do I do if the motorcycle I want to ride is over 35kw (47bhp)?